Fahad-Alsubaihi/Confluent-SingleStore-Docker-compose/SingleStore-Pipeline-With-Kafka.md

 ```
 USE name_of_DB;
 ```
-Create new table match to Kafka Topic fildes:
+Create a new table match to Kafka Topic fields:
 ```
 CREATE TABLE name_of_table(
  f1 varchar(50) CHARACTER SET utf8 COLLATE utf8_general_ci NOT NULL